SeldonIO/seldon-core/docs/source/contents/inference/index.md

 The above request was run from the project root folder allowing reference to the Protobuf manifests defined in the `apis/` folder.

-For Pipelines a synchronous request is possible if the Pipeline has an outputs section in the spec.
+For pipelines a synchronous request is possible if the pipeline has an outputs section in the spec.

 ### Using Python Tritonclient